AI for Interior Designers

 • Create outlines for meaty, valuable blog posts

-• Generate first drafts based on your expertise and voice
+• Generate first drafts based on your expertise and voice (then you need to edit it to actually sound like you)

 If you've ever tried to give an expert quote, you know it's weirdly hard to be both knowledgable AND concise.
 It's like trying to seduce someone in an elevator—you've got limited time and a lot to communicate.